patternfly/patternfly-3/README.md

 PatternFly is also available as an RPM.
 See https://copr.fedoraproject.org/coprs/patternfly/patternfly1/.

+## AngularJS

+A set of [common AngularJS directives](https://github.com/patternfly/angular-patternfly) for use with PatternFly is available.

+## Sass and/or Rails

+A [Sass port of PatternFly](https://github.com/patternfly/patternfly-sass) is available, as is a [Sass-based Rails Gem](https://rubygems.org/gems/patternfly-sass).

 ## Dependencies

 PatternFly incorporates other libraries and components; therefore, in addition to the contents of `dist`, the contents of `components` are also required for a complete installation of PatternFly.